News & Media / Podcast / Back from Tanzania

 Rich Rudowske

 Yeah, it was really a great interview.
-We’ve got Ruthie and Ishni, and they both were on the same trip, but doing some parallel activities.
-And Ruthie is focused on the corree language project.
+We’ve got Ruthie and Eshinee, and they both were on the same trip, but doing some parallel activities.
+And Ruthie is focused on the Kerewe language project.
 That’s an existing, ongoing project.
-That was our first partnership with the lutheran church in Tanzania.
+That was our first partnership with the Lutheran church in Tanzania.
 They’re east of Lake Victoria diocese, and so that’s been established for a number of years.
 But as they’ve continued to work and grow and learn, they continue to build their capacity.
 And Ruthie is an ongoing partner with them in that she’s based in the United States and doing some innovative things to reach out and work with them.
 But this was her first chance to actually go and be with people in person, which was pretty exciting.

 01:58